 Earnings are not above market and therefore are not reportable in the Summary Compensation Table.
 See "Severance and Change of Control Arrangements-Supplemental Executive Retirement Plan (SERP)" below for further information.

-This amount includes options to purchase 312,024 shares of the Company's Common Stock issuable under our several stock option plans and 364,800 shares covered by outstanding unvested awards of restricted stock and performance shares issuable under our 2006 Omnibus Incentive Plan.
+Represents shares covered by outstanding unvested awards of restricted stock issued, and performance shares issuable, under our 2006 Omnibus Incentive Plan.